nycotin/WS23-24_js-challenge_Nicol_Anni_climbing-website/README.md

 # climbing-website

 # This is an HTML website about climbing made by Nicol and Jannik.
-# It consists of three pages:
+# It consists of four pages:
-# - home.html
+# - index.html
 # - bouldering.html
 # - climbing.html
+# - confirmation.html
-# It also includes some tables and forms to register to the courses.
+# It also includes some tables, links and forms to register to the courses.